RitikPatni/sequel-ed/README.md

 SELECT * from table
 ```

-The query returns all the records in the CSV and show them in a table
+The query returns all the records in the CSV and shows them in a table

 ### Second Query